About Us » Press Office

 Gapyear.com played a role in defining the underlying principles of Fair Trade Volunteering, worked with Way Out Experiences (WOX) to launch The Great Volunteer Project and built a long-running relationship with Connexions to help give advice to students during A-level clearing.

-In 2010, gapyear.com became a part of Flight Centre Ltd.
+In 2010, gapyear.com became a part of the Flight Centre Travel Group.